JohnLanni619/Weather-Dashboard/README.md

 # Weather-Dashboard

 ## Description
-The goal of this project was to create an application that lets you see current and future weather in any city in order to help with planning trips.
+The goal of this project was to create an application that lets you see current and future weather in any city in order to help with planning trips

 ## Key Points
 1. When searching for a city, current and future conditions for that city are displayed.